AP-NJA/Melee_Scripts/README.md

         | –– Scripts/ (Add Melee_Text.lua and the Melee folder here)
 ```

-You can then run the script in Dolphin by going to Tools -> Execute Script.
+You can then run the script(s) in Dolphin by going to Tools -> Execute Script.
 If the script doesn't appear in the drop-down list, that means `Melee_Text.lua` isn't in the `Sys/Scripts` folder.
 Otherwise, the script should work as intended.
-Just remember that the script only works for NTSC-U ISO of the game.
+Just remember that the script(s) only works for NTSC-U ISO of the game.

 ## To-Do